melaniemvega/ELK-Stack/README.md

 - Elk Server (52.237.160.182)
 - Load Balaner (40.121.135.134)

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by my perosnal IP.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- Personal Laptop IP (71.201.212.82)

 A summary of the access policies in place can be found in the table below.